Uniting Machine Intelligence, Brain and Behavioural Sciences to Assist Criminal Justice: On predicting brain injuries and mental illnesses

 If someone intends to kill another person and kills him/her, this is viewed more harshly than if someone is reckless as to whether an act they are doing might kill someone and then it (\textit{i.e.}, the action) kills them.
 To assess the severity of the outcome, one needs perhaps more refined outcomes of legal interest, that is, \textbf{continuous outcomes}.
 They are continuous because the outcomes can potentially take any values within a range (rather than discrete values).
 For example, given the brain and behaviour data, how severe (say, between 0 and 100) is one’s action; how likely (say, between 0 and 1) will they yield criminal actions?

 The third group is \textbf{longitudinal monitoring and forecasting}.
 For example, following the brain and behaviour data over time, what is the likelihood of someone committing a crime at any given point in time (monitoring), and in the future (forecasting)?
 Whereas the first two types of outcomes of legal interest are mostly trained and tested on observed data, the forecasting aspect deals with future data that are not as-of-yet observed.
 One, therefore, has to be extremely careful about predicting a person’s future intentions and actions \footnote{If a person has not committed any criminal acts yet (despite their mindset), it would be extremely onerous to suggest they should be punished or have their liberty restricted in any way due to thoughts that go through their mind on which they have not acted.
-Otherwise, this would be reminiscent of the \textit{Thought Police} in George Orwell’s \textit{Nineteen Eighty-Four}, who punishes thoughtcrime.
+Otherwise, this would be reminiscent of the \textit{Precrime} in Philip K. Dick's \textit{The Minority Report} and the \textit{Thought Police} in George Orwell’s \textit{Nineteen Eighty-Four}, who punishes thoughtcrime.
+Another related concepts are the \textit{Espers} (telepathic humans) in Alfred Bester's \textit{The Demolished Man}.

 On the other hand, if one could legally gather the data (\textit{i.e.}, in line with the GDPR), it could be helpful to assist with knowing which persons of interest in the community are so they can be surveilled, like the ‘heat list’ in the US.
 MI6 has a similar list in the UK.
 See \citep{fazel2019prediction} for a study on the prediction of violent reoffending in prisoners and individuals on probation. } (see \textbf{Section} \ref{section:challenges}).